Air Quality

 AirWare: Technical Description

-AirWare functionality description The AirWare system provides and integrated framework for easy access to advanced tools of air quality assessment, monitoring com modeling, forecasts, data analysis and the design and evaluation of air quality control strategies.
+The AirWare system provides and integrated framework for easy access to advanced tools of air quality assessment, monitoring com modeling, forecasts, data analysis and the design and evaluation of air quality control strategies.

 AirWare is implemented as a distributed client-server system that is web accessible, i.e., the end user client is any networked computer with any standard web browser.
 Its main components are the data base server, several linked (cascading, nested) simulation and optimisation models, embedded GIS, and analytical functions implemented as "logical application servers" one one or more physical server, and the user interface which is based an Apache web server and http/HTML.
+For an overview and summary of the main functionality see: AirWare Specifications 2011 (pdf)

 The entire system can be embedded in a real-time expert system for scheduled or event driven execution of any or all functions, including the management of real-time monitoring data, nowcasting and forecasting, and regular reports.

-AirWare is available both for local installation (with user access through the local network or external Internet connections, or as a remote installation, application service, SaaS (Software as a Service), or "bespoke cloud computing": Release 5.x , which is fully web based and operates over broadband connections such as ADSL, XDSL or lines (recommended bandwidth: from 1Mb upwards).
+AirWare is available both for local installation (with user access through the local network or external Internet connections, or as a remote installation, application service, SaaS (Software as a Service), or "bespoke cloud computing": Release 6.x , which is fully web based, accessible from any, including mobile, client.
 Clients which can be anywhere on the net (Intranet or external Internet) use a standard web browser as the only client software required.

 For publications on and presentations of the system and its basic functionality, screndumps from selected applications and on-line demos, please refer to: /AIRWARE/slides.html